diegopacheco/tech-resources/culture.md

 * High level of autonomy and Maturity
 * Extreme ownership

-At the same time you you can count on:
+At the same time you can count on:

 * A lot of support/help
 * NO delay to get feedback and course correction